 Graduate Assistantships and Financial Aid:

-There are currently a number of graduate assistantships (GA) available to graduate students in good standing with the University.
+There are several graduate assistantships (GA) available to graduate students in good standing with the University.
 These opportunities generally require a commitment of 20 hours per week and provide compensation including a grant towards tuition costs and a monthly stipend.
-Exact terms of compensation and employment will be determined by the hiring department and the Office of Student Financial Planning.
 Accepting compensation from a GA position may reduce a student's eligibility for other forms of financial assistance and the student is considered responsible for discussing such effects with a financial aid counselor prior to acceptance of an offer to serve as a GA.
 In some cases, accepting compensation from a GA position may require the return of other forms of financial assistance such as loans.

 Financial Aid Award Notification